 Salons have a legal responsibility to maintain a safe and sanitary setting as well as a competent work force.
 This means adhering to strict health and safety regulations, ensuring that all chemicals are safe and free of contamination, using products only as directed, and making sure every client receives treatment from a properly trained salon technician.

 Failure to meet these guidelines can result in painful injuries, scarring, and even potentially life-threatening infections.
 When a beauty salon technician causes an injury, you deserve to be compensated.
 You can sue a salon if your injury was caused by a negligent or reckless action.
-Contact us today and speak with an experienced injury lawyer if you were hurt at a salon.
+Contact us today and speak with an experienced salon injury lawyer if you were hurt at a nail or hair salon.

 COMMON SALON INJURIES

 Negligent work completed at hair, nail, and beauty salons can result in more than just discomfort – they can result in pain, permanent scarring and infection.

 Among the most common injuries experienced at beauty salons are:

 - Chemical burns